 "Skin" Notation.
 This designation sometimes appears alongside a TLV or PEL.
-It refers to the possibility of absorption of the particular chemical through the skin and eyes.
-Thus, protection of large surface areas of skin should be considered to prevent skin absorption so that the TLV is not invalidated.
+It refers to the possibility of absorption of the chemical through the skin and eyes.
+Thus, protection of large surface areas of skin should be considered to prevent skin absorption.

 Systemic.
-Spread throughout the body; affecting many or all body systems or organs; not localized in one spot or area.
+Spread throughout the body; affecting many or all body systems or organs;

+not localized in one spot or area.